RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Managing-Application-Data.md

 ## Introduction

 Oracle APEX allows you to build robust, feature-rich applications against remote, web, and REST data sources.
-In this lab, you will login to Remote Database, Create a database table and then **Register schema with RESTful Services**
+In this lab, you login to a remote database, create a database table and then **Register a schema with RESTful Services**.

 <!--
  you build a web application on top of the Apple iTunes Search API, which is a simple API over HTTP that takes input arguments via parameters in the URL.
 First, you create a report against the iTunes music video catalog.
 Next, you simplify the report to include a preview of the music video and a link to watch a clip of the music video.